1. What is the ETC program?

 2. Does CATS offer discounts on passes to employers?

-The CATS ETC program offers employers the ability to sell transit passes at discounted prices to their employees.
-The discounts are based on the dollar volume of passes sold every month.
+The CATS ETC program offers employers the ability to sell transit passes to their employees at a discounted rate of 10% off the regular prices.

 3. How do I begin selling passes in my office?